aspnetboilerplate/sample-blog-module/README.md

 ## How to install

+__app__ folder contains an application that installed the blog module.
+If you just want to test it, you can download it and skip to "Run migrations" section.

 ### Create your project
 Create an "ABP + module zero" project template from http://www.aspnetboilerplate.com/Templates.
 If you have a created project, skip this step.